 - He was a Quaker as both of his parents were Quakers.
 Quakers were Christians but they were considered dissenters by the established Church of England.

 - This was also the reason why he was not allowed to attend or hold a university position.
 He taught instead at a school his brother founded for Quaker students.

 - He started teaching there at the age of 12 years.
 When he was 19, he became the principal and continued this role till he was 26 years old.

 - In 1793, Meteorological Observations and Essays became Dalton’s first ever published work.

-- In 1995, it was discovered that Dalton had a very rare form of colour-blindness and he was able to see just one colour, yellow.
+- In 1995, it was discovered that Dalton had a very rare form of color-blindness and he was able to see just one color, yellow.

 - His work on barometric pressure led to his publication of a series of papers called Experimental Essays.